thorntail/thorntail-examples/microprofile/README.md

 * mvn wildfly-swarm:run
 * From your IDE, run class `org.wildfly.swarm.Swarm`

+For build and deployment to OpenShift, will deploy to active OpenShift project.
+* oc project
+* mvn clean package fabric8:build fabric8:deploy

 ## Use

 Since WildFly Swarm apps tend to support one deployment per executable, it